alxlvgit/ecommerce-app/README.md

-# **EcommerceApp**
+# **E-commerce App**

-EcommerceApp is a dynamic serverless application designed to provide users with a platform for buying and selling items.
+E-commerce App is a dynamic serverless application designed to provide users with a platform for buying and selling items.
 With its single sign-on authentication, users can securely access the application and explore a range of functionalities, including posting items for sale, browsing listings, and managing a fully functional shopping cart.

 ## Features: